openedx/open-edx-proposals/oeps/oep-0030-arch-pii-markup-and-auditing.rst

 - Avoid storing PII when it is not necessary
 - Ensure that any PII that is stored will be retired upon learner request *before* that information is stored in a production environment
-    - Exceptions may be made for classes of PII that at need to be kept for legal, financial auditing, or research purposes.
+    - Exceptions may be made for classes of PII that need to be kept for legal, financial auditing, or research purposes.
 Consult legal counsel for approval and annotate appropriately if you encounter such a case.
 - Ensure that any PII that is stored is annotated appropriately (see `Docstring Annotations`_ for details)
-- Run the PII documentation tool to update the PII documentation when they add, remove, or update a PII annotation (see `Documentation Tooling`_ for details)
+- Run the PII documentation tool to update the PII documentation when you add, remove, or update a PII annotation (see `Documentation Tooling`_ for details)
+- Maintain openedx.yaml to keep the PII repository state up to date (see `Repository Maintenance`_ for details)

 Code Reviewer Responsibility
 ----------------------------